 Since then, Dhaka has developed into a modern city and a centre for culture, industry, commerce, and politics in South Asia.
 However, a visit to Old Dhaka will give visitors a glimpse of a more traditional way of life.
 Roadside bazaars and crowded docks are a striking counterpoint to the gleaming shopping malls and expensive restaurants of neighbourhoods such as Gulshan and Banani.

 Dhaka's colourful history means it has a wealth of churches, mosques, temples, and monasteries.
 The Baitul Mukarram Mosque, the Kamalapur Buddhist Monastery, and the Saat Masjid are among the city's must-see places.

 The Liberation War Museum, the National Museum, the Bangabandhu Memorial Museum, and the Charukola Institute of Arts and Crafts are also worth visiting.
-Other enjoyable activities include a cruise on the Sadarghat River Front, an elephant ride at the Dhaka Zoo, or a picnic in the lush Baldha Garden.
+Other enjoyable activities include a cruise on the Sadarghat River Front, or a picnic in the lush Baldha Garden.

 Become our Dhaka Travel Expert